 The Zodiac (Baracuda) G3 suction-side automatic inground pool cleaner is an affordable, easy-to-install alternative to the more expensive pressure-side or robotic pool cleaners.
 The Baracuda G3, or Zodiac G3 as it is now called, cleans inground swimming pools and seems to be reliable, durable and cheap to maintain.
 It has some minor issues, such as its tendency to get stuck on top of a raised main drain and problems with handling large leaves.
-In brief, it is not a perfect pool cleaner, so it needs a little attention now and then, but it keeps most of an inground pool clean by vacuuming away the dirt, debris and leaves.
+In brief, it is not a perfect pool cleaner, so it needs a little attention now and then, but it keeps most of an inground pool clean by vacuuming away dirt and smaller debris.

 What is included in the box?